GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/query/user-list-query.md

 #### Parameters

-  - filter: a users filter.
+  - `filter`: a users filter.
 Empty filter will return all users.
-  - sort: a sorting list for users.
+  - `sort`: a sorting list for users.
-  - pageSize: a page size for pagination.
+  - `pageSize`: a page size for pagination.

 ## Properties